AadityaPandey30/AadityaPandey30/README.md

 **Part-Time Freelancer:**
 - Delivered high-quality projects on E-Commerce and Blogging websites.
 - Check out my best projects from [here](https://sites.google.com/view/aaditya-dev/home).

+**Full Stack Developer, Data Analytics and Product Manager Intern** (Oct 2024 - Present)
+- Scraped 15000+ leads for Fluencer Digital
+- Delivered 4+ high quality projects serving multiple clients for developing websites using MERN and NextJS
+- Performed the SEO of the fluencerdigital.com bringing it under top 5 and top 10 for multiple keywords.
+- Redesigned the website performing optimizations to reduce the latency by 4 seconds.
+- Lead projects as a Project Manager meeting tight deadlines and collaborating with the developers, designers and clients.

 **Full Stack Developer and AI Intern** (Sep 2024 - Oct 2024)
 - Scraped 10000 properties data for RightHome AI